Microwave Wattage Time Converter

-Everything runs locally in your browser — no sign-in.
+Everything runs locally in your browser with rounding, a quick chart, and shareable settings.

 Microwave time conversion